jagprog5/dev-guide/README.md

 ### Low Stakes Questions

-From a technical perspective there is a correct way of asking a question;
-the details have been narrowed down to exact input and output with a [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) and the difference between the desired and expected behaviour is contrasted.
+From a technical perspective there is a "correct" way of asking a question; the details have been narrowed down to exact input and output with a [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) and the difference between the desired and expected behaviour is contrasted.